risd-web/criticalcodestudio/demo-03-p2p-intro/README.md

 ## Introduction

 In 2013, the **dat protocol**(`dat://`) was launched as an alternative protocol to the standard Hypertext Transfer Protocol (`http://` or `https://`).
 These protocols determine _how_ a website is accessed.
 The [dat project](https://docs.datproject.org/) sought to create a more decentralized approach to website access through direct computer-to-computer, or peer-to-peer connections.
-(Think bittorrent, Limewire.)
+(Think BitTorrent, Limewire.)
 Read more about [how dat works](https://datprotocol.github.io/how-dat-works/#introduction).

 In May of 2020, **dat** was renamed to **hypercore**(`hyper://`), in order to consolidate efforts to maintain and develop the technology.
 [Read more about this transition here](https://blog.datproject.org/2020/05/15/dat-protocol-renamed-hypercore-protocol/).
 You can find documentation of [the hypercore protocol here](https://hypercore-protocol.org/).